ckadithya/eudyptula_challenge/task01/README.md

 [33385.189404] Bye, World !

 ```
--Here the message tells that the module taints the kernel.
+- Here the message tells that the module taints the kernel.
 Inorder to avoid that message we should include the line `CONFIG_MODULE_SIG=n` at the beginning of the Makefile.
--The CONFIG_MODULE_SIG checks for a valid signature on the module.It is set to 'n' so that module with bad signature is accepted.
+- The CONFIG_MODULE_SIG checks for a valid signature on the module.It is set to 'n' so that module with bad signature is accepted.
--Now when we make test we get the following
+- Now when we run the command `make test`, we get the following

 ```
 root@ckadithya:/home/adithya/Workspace/eudyptula_challenge/task01# make test